Let's explore the common hacking methods of the bad guys and introduce some simple and easy steps on how to help prevent character loss and down time.

 - Don't click on email attachments, especially when you don't know the sender

-- Don't download and run executable files from web pages
+- Don't download and run executable files from random web pages

 - Don't enter your game password into any web site other than the official game sites

-- Don't enter your game password to a legitimate Blizzard web site from a PC that may be compromised
+- Don't enter your game password into a legitimate Blizzard web site from a PC that may be compromised

 - Be very suspicious if an addon requires some form of install package to be run

 - Invest in a Blizzard authenticator or install the Battlenet Authenticator application on your iPhone

 Update: You can also purchase this as an application for many mobile phones at mobile.blizzard.com.